Can my Child Choose His or Her Custody Arrangement?

 Talk to Draper Law Office About Child Custody in Florida

 Get a better sense of what to expect from your child custody proceedings by discussing your case with an experienced family lawyer.
 Contact Draper Law Office online or by calling 866-767-4711 today to set up your free, no-obligation consultation with a member of our firm.
-We have three convenient office locations to serve you: Orlando, St. Cloud, and Kissimmee.
+We have two convenient office locations to serve you: Orlando, and Kissimmee.